rodinhart/llisp/readme.md

 - conservation of ref
   - conform: cons
   - violate: $get, (look for more)
-- properly bind free vars like + and cons
 - ability to destroy closures
   - current destroy of closure assumes no free vars
   - note: captures vars only captures ref in env, value is actually shared!